 - Entrance: 2 small lakes connected to each other at 70 meters depth.

-- Accommodation: We normally drive back to Phuket or if combined with Song Hong we stay at the accommodation there.
+- Accommodation: Due to logistics we sleep and eat in Krabi.
+And if combined with Song Hong we stay at the accommodation there as well.

 Song Hong Cave – Cave Diving South Thailand

 Another cave system in the South of Thailand, which have had a few earlier diving expeditions, was explored mid November 2006 is called Song Hong (2 rooms).
 Song Hong Cave system is a sinkhole.
 Sinkholes appear when an underground cave system comes closer to the surface.
 The ceiling becomes weak and collapses, leaving a small pong or a large lake.
 This happened in Song Hong, a small village in the middle of the jungle, Trang Province in South Thailand.